Chanaresuchus: Description

-Paleobiology
+Paleoecology

 A semiaquatic lifestyle similar to phytosaurs and modern day crocodilians has been proposed for Chanaresuchus, as is suggested by the secondary palate and upward facing orbits and nostrils.
 However, some evidence, such as a lack of aquatic amphibians found from the Chañares Formation, suggests that the area was relatively dry during the time of deposition.
-A terrestrial lifestyle is possible for the genus, as extreme differences in the size of the forelimbs relative to the hind limbs in comparison to other "thecodonts" may be considered a characteristic of bipedalism.
-However, this is most likely not the case for Chanaresuchus, and the evidence still remains in favor of a semiaquatic animal.
+A terrestrial lifestyle is possible, since the osteoderm structure of Chanaresuchus is compact, more similar to terrestrial squamates than to crocodilians.

 The depositional environment of the locality from which specimens of Chanaresuchus have been found was in close proximity to an area of high volcanic activity, because it was in an active rift basin.
-It is thought that all of the recovered specimens had died in a single event of mass mortality and may have been buried on a fluvial strandline.
+It is possible that all of the recovered specimens had died in a single event of mass mortality and may have been buried on a fluvial strandline.
 The mortality-causing event was most likely linked to regional volcanic activity.

 The locality from which specimens of C. bonapartei have been found is well known for its abundance of tetrapods.
 Theraspids include the dicynodont Dinodontosaurus, and cynodonts such as Probainognathus and Massetognathus, the latter being the most abundant taxon of the locality.
-However, the most common group of tetrapods present from the formation are the archosaurs.
-Ornithodirans include Lewisuchus, Lagerpeton, Marasuchus, and Pseudolagosuchus.
+Archosaurs were less common, though highly diverse.
+Ornithodirans include Lewisuchus (= Pseudolagosuchus), Lagerpeton, and Marasuchus.
 Other archosaurs include Gracilisuchus and Luperosuchus.
 Another proterochampsian, which was named alongside Chanaresuchus in 1971, is Gualosuchus.
 It is very similar in appearance to Chanaresuchus, differing only in size and cranial proportions.